 Where Best to Stay in Porto Heli

-Mourayio Hotel (mid-range): A small but simply perfect hotel in Ermioni village, 15 meters far from the sea.
+Mourayio Hotel (Booking rate 9.6, self-catering, from €140): A small but simply perfect hotel in Ermioni village, 15 meters far from the sea.
 Besides having hospitable hosts and, clean nice rooms the hotel is famous for its lavish breakfasts.
-Check for availability and prices on Booking HERE

 How to Get to Porto Heli

 Travel to Porto Heli from Athens by Ferry

 There are ferries to Porto Heli from Piraeus, the main port of Athens, about 4-5 times per day.
 The ferries connect Porto Heli with other islands in the Saronic Gulf, such as Poros, Spetses, and Hydra.
 The ferry trip from Piraeus to Porto Heli lasts about 2 hours and you can check out timetables and book your seat in advance with no-hidden-fees at FerryScanner or FerryHopper.

 Travel to Porto Heli from Athens by Bus

 There is no direct bus from Athens to Porto Heli.
 What you can do is take the bus from Athens via Nafplion to Kranidi and from Kranidi another bus or a taxi to Porto Heli which is only 6.6 km far.